Aurora Database

 2PC

 I’m very interested in databases and distributed systems.
-It’s shocking that how less in depth articles about databases are on the Internet.
+It’s shocking how few in-depth articles about databases are on the Internet.
 I wrote an article about Spanner before and I’m very satisfied with that.
 So recently, I’m looking at another interesting database Aurora.
 This article is about it.

 Aurora is a cloud based database from Amazon.
 It’s not as fancy as Spanner, which provides serializable and linearizable in a globally distributed system.
-Aurora is much more practice.
-In really life, most business don’t need global distributed database.
+Aurora is much more practical.
+In real life, most businesses don’t need global distributed database.
 They only need a database that can survive from a data center failure.
 In this case, Aurora can provide much higher throughput and much lower latency.

 In this article, we will have a look at how Aurora implements transaction in a distributed system.
 And then we talk about how it gets a better performance than setups like MySQL replication.

-The discussion of this article is based on the AWS Aurora user manual and 2 papers that describes Aurora architecture:
+The discussion of this article is based on the AWS Aurora user manual and 2 papers that describe Aurora architecture:

 - Amazon Aurora: Design Considerations for High Throughput Cloud-Native Relational Databases